California Penal Code Section 191.5 PC Gross Vehicular Manslaughter While Intoxicated (DUI)

 For the conviction of an accused under this crime, the prosecutor has to prove all the circumstances mentioned above.

-Unlike points 1 to 4, which can be proved by exhibits and expert conclusions, point 5 has a subjective side.
+Exhibits and expert conclusions can prove points 1 to 4, but point 5 involves a subjective evaluation.
 So the tactic of legal defense may be constructed over this factor- whether the accused acted negligently?
 If yes, whether the negligence was gross or not.

 What Does Gross Negligence Mean?

-In the Black’s Law Dictionary, the legal concept of ‘gross negligence’ is described as a “lack of slight diligence or care”.
+Black’s Law Dictionary defines the legal concept of ‘gross negligence’ as a “lack of slight diligence or care.”

 Thus in every concrete case question is whether the slight amount of diligence or care was sufficient in the given situation to prevent the accident.
 If the required diligence or care was beyond slight, then it amounts to another felony (vehicular manslaughter) leading to a relatively lenient penalty.